How to Defend County Court Claims, and set aside CCJs

 Any person or business can apply to a County Court to demand payment of an unpaid debt in accordance with Part 7 of the Ministry of Justice’s Civil Procedure Rules.

 A claim takes place when an individual or business applies to a County Court to demand payment of an unpaid debt from a company or person.
-Before applying, a claimant should 1st serve the debtor with a pre-action letter.
+Before applying, a claimant should serve the debtor with a pre-action letter, which is a formal notice that:

 After the claimant has commenced proceedings, the court will issue a County Court Notice to be served on the defendant who has 14 days to acknowledge receipt.